 Description of the Parties: Complainant is a member of the Iowa Civil Rights Commission (hereinafter referred to as the Commission).
 As a member, Complainant has the authority to file a complaint alleging a discriminatory practice in violation of the "Iowa Civil Rights Act of 1965," Iowa Code Chapter 216.
 Complainant alleges discrimination in the area of housing on the basis of disability.
-Complainant alleges Respondents failed to provide a reasonable accommodation by refusing to waive their \$200 "pet deposit" policy for an assistance animal and this resulted in different terms, conditions or privileges of rental, and a denial of rental housing based on disability.
-Respondents deny having discriminated against Complainant, but agree to settle this claim in the underlying action by entering into this Predetermination Settlement Agreement.
-Respondents deny having discriminated against Complainant, but agree to settle this claim in the underlying action by entering into this Predetermination Settlement.
-Respondents own or manage the subject property, a 4-unit apartment complex, located at 631 University Avenue, Dubuque, Iowa 52001.
+Complainant alleges Respondents failed to provide a reasonable accommodation by refusing to waive their \$400 "pet deposit" policy for an assistance animal and this resulted in different terms, conditions or privileges of rental, and a denial of rental housing based on disability.
+Respondents own and manage the subject property, a four-plex, located at 1080 Wilson Avenue, Dubuque, Iowa 52001.